hrfee/filaments/README.md

 Click and drag across letters to select them, then release to end your guess.
 Alternatively, tap each letter, then tap the last a second time to end the guess.

-Once 3 unrelated words have been found, the progress bar over the "Get hint" button will fill, and clicking will highlight the words in one of the answers.
+Once 3 unrelated words have been found, the progress bar over the "Get hint" button will fill, and clicking will highlight the letters in one of the answers.

 ## the server